Author: Anuj Karn

 Let us take a scenario where businesses want their information that is generated every day in Google BigQuery to move into a Snowflake database in a nightly process.
 In this article, you will get a process to automate data migration from bigquery to snowflake.

 → Follow the below steps to perform a history load from GCP bigquery (google trends datasets) to snowflake

 Overall the process consists of 2 steps, one is to export the data from bigquery to a storage bucket, other is to load it in Snowflake.

 Step 1: Export data from bigquery datasets to google cloud storage bucket:

 In this use case, we are using a bucket called mini_4a.
-Login to GCP console, navigate to bigquery and execute the query shown below to export data from international_top_rising_terms dataset.
+Login to the GCP console, navigate to bigquery, and execute the query shown below to export data from international_top_rising_terms dataset.
 Customize the query as per requirement.

 EXPORT DATA OPTIONS( uri=’<uri of gcs bucket>’, format=’<file format>’, compression=’<compression method>’, header=TRUE, field_delimiter=’<delimiter>’ AS <SELECT QUERY AS PER REQUIREMENT>

 After executing the above query, navigate to the google cloud storage bucket and check if data files are created in the bucket.

 As shown above, data files will be created in the destination bucket.

 Step 2: Create an external stage in snowflake that links to GCS bucket